-1. Do you respond to Water Rescue Related Emergencies: If yes, define response area and detail range of services. (ie: - Divo, Firefighting, Rescue Swimmers, etc. Yes-if human resources allow we will respond to rescue in and around the Steveston Channel and five fighting on Steveston Island.
+Water-Related Ethergency Response 1.
+Do you respond to Water Rescue Related Emergencies!
+If yes, define response area and detail range of services. (ie: - Divc, Firefighting, Rescue Swimmers, etc. Yes-it human resources allow we will respond to rescue in and around the Steveston Channel and five fighting on Steveston Island.
 2. What are your resources (equipment, personnel, and vessels)?
 We have a 22' flat bottom Skiff, industrial 11 hp pump.
-Only 3 SHA Staff are Qualified reset operators.
+Only 3 SHA Staff are Qualified used operators.
 3. If you do not respond to Water Rescue Related Emergencies who would you call?
-Canadian Coast Ovard 4.
+Canadian Coast Guard 4.
 Do you have a Water Rescue Related Emergency mandate?
 If so, from whom (Federal, Provincial, Local)?
-Overall the mandate of the SHA is to provide Safety, Savice or Security to all harbour uses.
+Overall the mandate of the SHA is to provide Safety, Sovice or Security to all harbour users.
 5. Who dispatches your Agency?
 The General Manager or Operation Manager.
 6. Do you patrol on a regular basis?
-It so, when and where?
+If so, when and where?
 SHA is a 24 hour operation.
-It includes foot patrols of all harbour areas as well as Security Camera monitoring.
+It includes foot patrols of all harbour areas as well as Sewrit Camera monitoring.
 7. What is your response time from the time of call to deployment?
-Vessel response is Contingent upon availability of Qualified Operate Could be up to 45 minutes.
-Land response is within 5 to 1 minutes.
-Nonce assembled, what is your response speed (ie: Knots, MPH, etc.)?
-30 MPH. / Vessel approx 8 Knots.
-9. What training and cortifications do your personnel have? / minimal line lighting.
+Vessel response is Contingent upon awailability of Qualified Operate Could be up to 45 minutes.
+Land response is within 5 to 11 minutes.
+Once assembled, what is your response speed (ie: Knots, MPH, etc.)?
+30 mpH. / Vessel approx 8 Knots.
+9. What training and cortifications do your personnel have? / minimal dire dighting.
+10. How often do you do training drills?